EnzoN7/RVS-CUDA/README.md

 * Only works for images in YUV420 format.
 * The blending factor is always greater than or equal to 1.
-* The blending method is always set to *Simple*.
+* The blending method is always set to «Simple».
+* The input files have an «Equirectangular» projection type.
-* Output files are YUV texture files.
+* The output files are YUV texture files.

 ## Author